 From fatal accident to life-saving operation, Maylis de Kerangal, one of the brightest and boldest writers of modern literary fiction, returns with the epic story of a heart transplant.

-Shortlisted for the Wellcome Book Prize 2017.
+Winner of the Wellcome Book Prize 2017.

 Longlisted for the Man Booker International Prize 2016.